What is an EVM Wallet? EVM Compatible Wallets Explained

-An EVM wallet handles Ethereum-compatible chains via the same address format and signing logic.
-How EVM wallets work and why DIONE Wallet is purpose-built for Odyssey Chain.
+An EVM wallet is a self-custody wallet for Ethereum-compatible chains.
+How EVM compatible wallets work across EVM networks, EVM compatible blockchains, and why DIONE Wallet is purpose-built for Odyssey Chain.

 Last updated: 2026-05-01